-The application of resources (capital receipts, reserves etc.) to either finance capital expenditure or other budget decisions to support the revenue budget will have an ongoing impact on investments unless resources are supplemented each year from new sources (asset sales etc).
+The application of resources (capital receipts, reserves etc.) to either finance capital expenditure, for internal borrowing (where cash is 'borrowed' from reserves rather than externally), or (for revenue reserves only) in support of the revenue budget will have an ongoing impact on investments unless resources are supplemented each year from new sources such as further disposals, grants, and so on.

 The Property Investment Board will play an important role in optimising returns on capital investments.
-Subject to each business case, where reserves or cash balances can be deployed in accordance with the Property Investment Strategy to generate better returns for the Council, then Council is asked to approve the flexibility required to invest Council treasury funds accordingly.
+Subject to each business case, where reserves or cash balances can be deployed in accordance with the Property Investment Strategy to generate better returns for the Council, then Council is asked to approve the flexibility required to invest Council funds accordingly.